Surgery: What to Expect

 Remind me what to do with the medications I am taking?

-During your prescreen phone call with the Pre-op Nurse you will receive instructions on what medications to take and stop taking for surgery.
+During your PreAnesthesia phone call with the Preoperative Nurse you will receive instructions on what medications to take and stop taking for surgery.
 Please have your list of medications ready at the time of the call and write down the instructions as you review them for your reference.
+These instructions will be available in your MyChart online for your reference prior to your procedure.

-On the day of surgery, the Pre-op Nurse will ask you the last time you took each of your medications.
+On the day of surgery, the Preoperative Nurse will ask you the last time you took each of your medications.
 It is important to bring this information with you.

 Do I need to bring my CPAP machine?